-For the hospital-based survey of mothers, participants will be offered a crib net and a calendar with developmental milestones for their infant as a token of appreciation.
-For the hospital-based surveys of fathers, the family will receive a swaddle blanket, burp towels, or another similar gift that can be used for the baby as a token of appreciation.
-For the telephone follow-up survey of mothers, diapers, onesies, or other baby supplies, insect repellent, or a voucher of equivalent value, will be offered as a token of appreciation.
-In the event that a baby has died, insect repellent, an adult size mosquito net, or other small token will be provided.
-In general, providing a token of appreciation has been found to be important for encouraging participation in federal surveys, especially for more reluctant responders.
-For participants in this survey, who have a newly born infant, increasing motivation to participate is particularly salient: this survey focuses on a special population during a limited time when parents time is limited such that participating in even simple activities is constrained by lifestyle changes, financial constraints, childcare duties, and fatigue. ^{6,7}
+PRDH will provide a small token of appreciation to respondents.
+For the hospital-based survey of mothers, respondents will be offered a crib net and a calendar with developmental milestones for their infant as a token of appreciation.
+These items also help to support PRDH's Zika virus prevention efforts, as well as efforts to identify infants that maybe affected by Zika virus exposure.
+These small tokens also will help to establish rapport with potential participants and encourage participation through all components, including the fatherhood survey and the telephone follow-up survey.
+For the telephone follow-up survey of mothers, insect repellent or item of equivalent value will be offered as a token of appreciation.
+PRDH has had success with this approach in the population of postpartum women.
+In the recently conducted telephone follow-up survey (OMB control no. 0920-1183), PRDH offered respondents insect repellent as a small token of appreciation, and the study ended with a 76% response rate.
+This compares favorably to response rates for CDC's state-based surveillance of recently postpartum women through the Pregnancy Risk Assessment Monitoring System, which has an overall average response rate of 62%.
+In general, providing a token of appreciation has been found to be important for encouraging participation in federal surveys, especially for more reluctant responders.^{3,4,5} For participants in this survey, who have a newly born infant, increasing motivation to participate is particularly salient: this survey focuses on a special population during a limited time when parents time